wix/react-native-notifications/README.md

 ### Receiving push notifications

-> This section is only necessary in case you wish to **receive** push notifications in your React-Native app.
+> This section is only necessary in case you wish to **receive** remote push notifications in your React-Native app.
+For local notifications, you can skip this step.

 Push notifications on Android are managed and dispatched using [Google's GCM service](https://developers.google.com/cloud-messaging/gcm) (now integrated into Firebase).
 The following installation steps are a TL;DR of [Google's GCM setup guide](https://developers.google.com/cloud-messaging/android/client).
 You can follow them to get GCM integrated quickly, but we recommend that you will in the very least have a peek at the guide's overview.